Mobarak786/react-module-test/README.md

 [X] push your code by commiting "created app folder structure" [X] create mainpage design
-[X] push code by commiting "mainpage design created"
+[X] push code by commiting "mainpage design created" [X] AFTER completing all your logics push code by commiting "app is completed"